-- 4.2.1 Four risks have been added to the Strategic Risk Report. - 4.2.2 A risk in relation to the increase in the use of emergency temporary accommodation (Risk D) has been added to reflect the growing demand from homeless households, coupled with the lack of affordable accommodation.
-This is resulting in an increased use of emergency temporary accommodation, at higher rates, which is causing additional pressure on the Council's financial position.
-This is a 'new' risk that has emerged and materialised since the previous iteration of the report and, due to its evaluated risk score, it has been immediately escalated to the Strategic Risk Report - 4.2.3 Three additional risks have been included within the Strategic Risk Report for the first time, as listed below. - Risk E Non-compliance with statutory housing duties - Risk G Serious child protection incident or wider safeguarding concern - Risk H Safeguarding incident Adults. - 4.2.4 Previously these risks had formed part of a wider suite of inherent risks that the Council manages on an ongoing basis, and which were held and monitored at departmental risk register level.
+- 4.2.1 Two risks have been added to the Strategic Risk Report in relation to the Climate Emergency. - 4.2.2 The first of these (Risk F) relates to adapting to climate risks and how Brent's infrastructure, public health and the natural environment may be adversely affected by the physical effects of climate change. - 4.2.3 The second risk (Risk G) relates to reaching carbon neutrality and the risk that the Council may not achieve its ambition of becoming a carbon neutral borough by 2030 due to a lack of funding and the extent to which behavioural change is required to meet the scale of the challenge. - 4.2.4 Both of these risks had previously formed part of a wider suite of inherent risks that the Council manages on an ongoing basis, and which were held and monitored at departmental risk register level.
 However, following a review of how the Council's strategic risks are reflected and presented, and to ensure a consistent approach, these risks have now been added to the Strategic Risk Report.
-This also helps to further improve alignment between the Council's strategic risks and borough plan priorities. - 4.2.5 It is important to note that these three risks are not 'new' risks, nor are they risks that have been escalated to the Strategic Risk Report due to increased risk scores or wider concerns.
+This also helps to further improve alignment between the Council's strategic risks and borough plan priorities. - 4.2.5 It is important to note that these are not 'new' risks, nor are they risks that have been escalated to the Strategic Risk Report due to increased risk scores or wider concerns.
 Instead, reflecting these risks presents a change in approach as part of ongoing efforts to continually improve and enhance the Council's risk management framework.